96boards-akebi96/akebi96-tools/README.md

 ./build.sh
 ```

 This may take an hour to download cross-build tools.
+After that,
+you will see 'akebi96-dev/<YOUR-UID>' and 'tftp' container images
+in your docker.
 See docker/README.md for more deteils.

 ### Instruction to create AOSP image